 A high ball played into the penalty area that is caught by the goalkeeper.

-Expected Goals (xG) measures the quality of a shot based on several variables such as assist type, shot angle and distance from goal, whether it was a headed shot and whether it was defined as a big chance.
-Adding up a player or team’s expected goals can give us an indication of how many goals a player or team should have scored on average, given the shots they have taken.
+Expected Goals (xG) measures the quality of a shot based on several variables such as assist type, shot angle and distance from Goal, whether it was a headed shot and whether it was defined as a big chance.
+Adding up a player or team’s expected Goals can give us an indication of how many Goals a player or team should have scored on average, given the shots they have taken.

 Expected assists (xA) measures the likelihood that a completed pass will become a goal assist.
 It considers several factors including the type of pass and end-point and length of pass.
 Adding up a player or team’s expected assists gives us an indication of how many assists a player of team should have had based on their build up and attacking play.